-Christopher practises in all areas of Chambers’ work, with an emphasis on (i) commercial litigation and arbitration (ii) health & safety (iii) consumer credit and (iv) product liability.
-He has also assisted on a number of EU and competition law matters.
-Since joining Chambers in 2016 upon successful completion of pupillage, he has been on secondment to the commercial litigation department of an international law firm on a part-time basis.
+Christopher practises in all areas of Chambers’ work, with an emphasis on commercial litigation and arbitration, health & safety, public law and consumer credit.
+He has also assisted leading counsel on a number of EU and competition law matters.
+He is currently seconded to the commercial litigation department of an international law firm on a part-time basis.

-Prior to commencing pupillage, Christopher worked as a paralegal in the litigation department of another leading firm of solicitors, with a particular emphasis on health & safety and financial regulatory law.
+Prior to joining Chambers, Christopher worked as a paralegal in the litigation department of another leading firm of solicitors, with a particular emphasis on health & safety and financial regulatory law.

 He graduated from Trinity College, Cambridge with a Double First in English before pursuing a career as a classical singer for several years.
-He is proficient in German and has a good working knowledge of French and Italian.
-He has used all of these languages in his legal work.
+He is proficient in German with a good working knowledge of French and Italian, and regularly uses these languages in his legal work.